1. Historical note

 Historical note:

-"In John Clark and Joseph Nightingale v.
-Charles Dudley, Collector of Revenue, Providence County Superior Court, Record Book Number 2, pages 160 to 166, the attempted customs seizure by the English navy ship Beaver was frustrated.
-On June 27, 1772, the Beaver had stopped the ship of Clark and Nightingale, prominent merchants of Providence, after it had reported its cargo to Newport and was proceeding to Providence.
-The captain of the Beaver found 55 hogsheads of molasses and 26 hogsheads of sugar which had not been reported and on which no import tax had been paid.
+The H.M.S.
+Beaver had stopped the ship after it had reported its cargo to Newport and was proceeding to Providence.
+The captain of the H.M.S.
+Beaver found 55 hogsheads of molasses and 26 hogsheads of sugar which had not been reported and on which no import tax had been paid.
 The Beaver seized the illegal goods and the ship and took them to Newport for legal action.
-On July 2nd, Clark and Nightengale appeared in the Newport office of Dudley and demanded that he as Collector of Revenue accept their declaration of importation of 55 hogsheads of molasses and 26 hogsheads of sugar and take the tax money they offered him.
+On July 2nd, Clark and Nightingale appeared in the Newport office of Dudley and demanded that he as Collector of Revenue accept their declaration of importation of 55 hogsheads of molasses and 26 hogsheads of sugar and take the tax money they offered him.
 Dudley refused to accept the declaration or tax money on the reasonable ground that it was too late because the goods and ship had already been seized for illegal smuggling.

 Bibliography: